gabrieldavison/ccEdit/project.md

 - fix temporal features
     - ?think these are actually working now and it's the api that's a bit wonky.

+- Replace all url imports with npm ones or download them into lib folder

 ## Wishlist

 - A way that makes managing the threejs scene more ergonomic